 Problems of Traditional Applications

-Traditionally, to install and run any software on any server, you need to meet several requirements.
-The software needs to support your operating system, and you probably need to have a few libraries and tools installed to run the software.
+Traditionally, to install and run software on a server, several requirements must be met.
+The software must support your operating system, and you will likely need to have a few libraries and tools installed to run it.
 But that’s not all.

-All these requirements probably need to be in a specific version and accessible at the specific path.
-Also, sometimes you may need to have proper permissions for certain directories and files.
-Overall, there are quite a few checkboxes you need to tick before you can successfully run the software.
+All these requirements probably need to be in a specific version and accessible at a particular path.
+Also, you may need to have proper permissions for specific directories and files.
+Overall, there are several key steps you need to complete before you can successfully run the software.

 What if you want to run the application in another cloud environment?
 You’ll have to start the process all over again.
-Containers are meant to solve these problems.
+Containers are designed to address these issues.

 Containers to the Rescue

 The idea of a container is to package these libraries, tools, and any other things your application requires into one “executable package”—a container.
-Then you can run these containers without worrying about the libraries because everything is already included in a container.
-Containers isolate software from the cloud environment and make sure it works the same way regardless of potential environmental differences.
+Then you can run these containers without worrying about the libraries, as everything is already included in the container.
+Containers isolate software from the cloud environment, ensuring it functions consistently regardless of potential environmental differences.

 Containers vs. Virtual Machines

 So, how do containers achieve isolation and portability?
-In the case of a Linux system, the answer is cgroups and namespace isolation.
-You can run containers on Windows, too.
+For a Linux system, the answer is cgroups and namespace isolation.
+You can also run containers on Windows.
 The Windows kernel uses different mechanisms to achieve the same results.
-Instead of cgroups it has job objects, and instead of namespaces it has server silo objects.
-These features of Windows and Linux kernels allow building containers, which encapsulate everything your application may need without creating any conflicts with the host operating system and other containers.
+Instead of cgroups, it has job objects, and instead of namespaces, it has server silo objects.
+These features of the Windows and Linux kernels enable the building of containers, which encapsulate everything your application may need without creating conflicts with the host operating system or other containers.

-Because they achieve the same functionality as VMs (isolation, ability to package all you need into one executable piece), some people call containers “lightweight VMs.”
-“Lightweight” comes from the fact that whereas a VM includes a full copy of an operating system, the application, and binaries and libraries that can take up space and be slow to boot.
-Containers share the operating systems and infrastructure with other containers, with each container running as isolated processes in user space.
+Because they achieve the same functionality as VMs (isolation and the ability to package all necessary components into a single executable), some people refer to containers as “lightweight VMs.”
+They’re called “lightweight” because a traditional VM includes a full copy of an operating system, the application, and binaries and libraries—which can take up space and be slow to boot.
+Containers share the operating systems and infrastructure with other containers, with each container running as an isolated process in the user space.
 Since containers are fundamentally different than virtual machines in how they’re constructed, it’s best to avoid calling them “lightweight VMs.”

 What Makes Containers Possible?

 Let’s go back to the working principle of a container.
-As we mentioned earlier, both Windows and Linux kernels have some features—namely, cgroups and namespace isolation—that allow containers to be created.
+As we mentioned earlier, both Windows and Linux kernels have certain features—namely, cgroups and namespace isolation—that enable the creation of containers.
 But what are they, and how do they work?

 Linux: cgroups and Namespaces

-On the Linux kernel, it’s straightforward.
-Cgroups is a kernel feature that allows limiting hardware resources per process.
-This gives us the ability to limit CPU, RAM, disk I/O, or network usage for one or more specific processes.
+On the Linux kernel, it’s straightforward. cgroups is a kernel feature that allows limiting hardware resources per process.
+This allows us to limit CPU, RAM, disk I/O, or network usage for one or more specific processes.

 Namespaces, on the other hand, give you the ability to isolate the “scope” of the process.
-There are a few different namespaces, and you can apply one or more at the same time to the process.
+Several namespaces are available, and you can apply one or more of them simultaneously to the process.
 Let’s take the ID namespace, for example.
-Normally, any process in a Linux machine can see all the other processes running on the same machine.
-If you apply the process ID namespace isolation to any process, however, that process will no longer see the other processes running on the machine.
-It’ll see only the processes running within the namespace.
+Typically, any process in a Linux machine can view all other processes running on the same machine.
+If you apply the process ID namespace isolation to any process, however, that process will no longer be able to see the other processes running on the machine.
+It will only see the processes running within the namespace.

 Windows: Virtual File System, Job Objects, and Server Silos

-There are no cgroups and namespaces in a Windows kernel, but there are equivalent mechanisms with the ability to limit processes in a certain way.
-Virtual file system effectively abstracts the real devices and “translates” every call from a process to the file system.
+There are no cgroups and namespaces in the Windows kernel; however, equivalent mechanisms are available to limit processes.
+A virtual file system effectively abstracts the real devices and “translates” every call from a process to the file system.

 Job objects are the equivalent of cgroups—they allow limiting resources per process (or a group of processes).

 Server silos would be a Windows equivalent of Linux kernel namespaces.
-Normally, pretty much anything a process can do (access files, read and change registry entries, create links, connect to other processes) is orchestrated within a so-called root scope.
-But you can create a server silo what’s happening in a separate, limited scope.
+Anything a process can do (access files, read and change registry entries, create links, connect to other processes) is usually orchestrated within a so-called root scope.
+However, you can make a server silo to separate what’s happening in a limited scope.

 cgroups